How to Judge a Competition Fairly: Best Practices for Event Organizers

 Participants can watch the leaderboard update in real-time.
 That transparency removes the black-box feeling that makes people distrust results.

 Running a competition soon?
-Get started with Score Judge and give your participants the fair, transparent experience they deserve.
+Give your participants the fair, transparent experience they deserve.